OnikurYH/WorldGifts/README.md

 #WorldGifts
-> Let your bukkit auto give player a gift on first join.
+> Let your bukkit auto give player a gift on join.

-This plugin can let your server auto to give gifts to player when they are first to join.
+This plugin can let your server auto to give gifts to player when they are join.

 ##Features
 * Easy to install and use
 * Multi world support
+* Support writing books
 * Work with some lore edit plugins (e.g. Lore, CrackShot)

 ##Commands
     /worldgifts - About WorldGifts plugin
     /worldgifts help - WorldGifts Help
-    /worldgifts list <world> - List all gift on this world /worldgifts put <world> - Put your hand item to the world /worldgifts remove <world> <item_index> - Remove a item from world /worldgifts reload - Reload this plugin
+    /worldgifts list <world> - List all gift on this world /worldgifts setmaxtimes <world> <max get times> - Set maximum get gift times (-1 is infinitely) /worldgifts put <world> - Put your hand item to the world /worldgifts remove <world> <item_index> - Remove a item from world /worldgifts reload - Reload this plugin